 The pizza chain Domino’s saw great results with this approach during the launch of their brand campaign in China.
 Through careful research into East Asian eating habits, they determined that dairy foods (and therefore mozzarella cheese) aren’t as popular in Chinese diets as in the West.

 Their solution was to re-tool their product to appeal to the new market they were entering, and advertise accordingly: “It’s easy to just change toppings market to market.
 In Asia, it’s seafood and fish.
 It’s curry in India,” Domino’s CEO J. Patrick Doyle told Forbes.
-With this approach guiding their international marketing efforts, Domino’s has become the top pizza chain in nearly 70 countries worldwide.
+With this approach guiding their international marketing training and efforts, Domino’s has become the top pizza chain in nearly 70 countries worldwide.